ARM-software/android-nn-driver/docs/IntegratorGuide.md

 ### Prerequisites

-1. Android source tree for Android P (we have tested against Android P version 9.0.0_r3) , in the directory `<ANDROID_ROOT>`
-2. Android source tree for Android Q (we have tested against Android Q version 10.0.0_r39), in the directory `<ANDROID_ROOT>`
+1. Android source tree for Android Q (we have tested against Android Q version 10.0.0_r39), in the directory `<ANDROID_ROOT>`
 2. Android source tree for Android R (we have tested against Android R version 11.0.0_r3), in the directory `<ANDROID_ROOT>`
 3. Android source tree for Android S (we have tested against Android S version 12.0.0_r1), in the directory `<ANDROID_ROOT>`
+4. Android source tree for Android T (we have tested against Android T pre-release tag - TP1A.220624.003), in the directory `<ANDROID_ROOT>`
-4. Mali OpenCL driver integrated into the Android source tree
+5. Mali OpenCL driver integrated into the Android source tree

 ### Procedure